Ludrak/ft_services/README.md

     `kubectl create -f srcs/metallb/configmap.yaml`

 ### TODO List
-TODO Crée volume pour mariadb
+TODO Add a command line for auto install wordpress plugins TODO Create volume for mariadb
-TODO Crée volume pour InfluxDB
+TODO Create volume for InfluxDB
 TODO Container-build.sh: add a single output ligne when image finish to create
 TODO Ensure thats metallb use only one IP by adding a spec.loadbalancerIP on services
 TODO Add a kubectl wait to each pods deletion/creation
+TODO Put configs folder in srcs